ApiniLabs/PAC-ID/README.md

 ##### Visual Marker Design

 - Each visual marker SHALL consist of marker squares (blue), which consist of 5x5 2D-code modules each.
-- There MUST be 1 2D code module of space (green) between the visual marker squares.
+- There MUST be one 2D code module of space (green) between the visual marker squares.
 - Each visual marker square MUST have at least one of its 25 2D-code modules set (black).

 ![A PAC-ID.](images/visual-marker.svg)